pietroppeter/domain-driven-data-science/notes.md

 three: stories [..23456789]
 - 1) npi: why they don't use it? [x]
-  - explain NPI again
-  - problem
-  - interface
-- 2) again on npi: random forest vs boosted regressors
+- 2) random forest vs boosted regressors
   - acknowledge it is a bit of a provocation but
   - context is to have an AutoML tool
   - ideally boosted trees are better performance wise (but note that performance is not priority here, see previous slide)
   - but: they can forecast stuff outside of ranges (that is something you have to take into account - and you cannot just clip away, you have to redistribute "mass")
-- 9) data generation process: e.g. data exploration of inbound vs outbound [x]
+- 9) data generation process [x]
   - warehouse image, picked a mix pallet one [x]
 - 10) zeroth rule of Machine Learning: start with no ML (and further rules on complex heuristics)
   - e.g. naive forecast, mean, mode, greedy method...